 On January 25, 1972, she made a speech outside of the U.S. Capitol, proclaiming:

-“I stand here now without endorsements from many big-name politicians or celebrities or any kind of prop.
-I do not intend to offer to you the tired and glib cliches which have for too long been an accepted part of our political life.
+“I am not the candidate of Black America, although I am Black and proud.
+I'm not the candidate of the women's movement of this country, although I am a woman, and I'm equally proud of that.
+I am not the candidate of any political bosses or fat cats or special interests.
+I stand here now without endorsements from many big-name politicians or celebrities or any kind of prop.
+I do not intend to offer to you the tired and glib clichés which have for too long been an accepted part of our political life.
 I am the candidate of the people, and my presence before you now symbolizes a new era in American political history.”

 A version of this story ran in 2018; it has been updated for 2023.